Goodhall History, Family Crest & Coats of Arms

 Early Origins of the Goodhall family

-Yorkshire at Gowdall, a township, in the parish of Snaith, union of Goole, Lower division of the wapentake of Osgoldcross.
-CITATION[CLOSE]
+The surname Goodhall was first found in West Riding of Yorkshire at Gowdall, a township, in the parish of Snaith, union of Goole, Lower division of the wapentake of Osgoldcross.

 Early History of the Goodhall family

-Another 190 words (14 lines of text) covering the years 1706, 1766 and 1967 are included under the topic Early Goodhall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Goodhall research.
+Another 74 words (5 lines of text) covering the years 1642, 1712, 1642, 1670, 1706, 1766 and 1967 are included under the topic Early Goodhall History in all our PDF Extended History products and printed products wherever possible.

 Goodhall Spelling Variations